 In the spring of 2009 Lumsden was recruited to push-test for bobsleigh.
 He rehabbed his shoulder, and while not cleared to resume football, he was able to make his international bobsleigh debut in November 2009, winning a Europa Cup event with Lueders.
 His World Cup debut followed shortly after.
 After Vancouver 2010, Lumsden signed with the Calgary Stampeders, which would allow him to continue to pursue his bobsleigh career.
 He played three games, before suffering a torn left ACL which ended his season.

-Getting into the Sport: At age 27 jumped at the opportunity to test for the Canadian bobsleigh program because he wanted the opportunity to wear the maple leaf in international competition and to compete at the Olympic Games would be the chance of a lifetime… Pushing a 400lb sled would also be good cross-training for football, simulating a short yardage or goal line situation for a running back… Outside Interests: Received his Bachelor degree in geography from McMaster University… Enjoys fishing, hunting and riding his Harley Davidson… Has done TV commentary for Canadian university football… Odds and Ends: Six-time CFL Player of the Week… Nicknames: Lummer, Jet, Tron…
+Getting into the Sport: At age 27 jumped at the opportunity to test for the Canadian bobsleigh program because he wanted the opportunity to wear the maple leaf in international competition and to compete at the Olympic Games would be the chance of a lifetime… Pushing a 400lb sled would also be good cross-training for football, simulating a short yardage or goal line situation for a running back… Outside Interests: Received his Bachelor of Arts in geography from McMaster University… Works as business development lead for a private equity group… Enjoys fly fishing, hunting, archery, camping… Has done TV commentary for Canadian university football… Odds and Ends: Six-time CFL Player of the Week… Nicknames: Lummer, Jet, Tron… One of his role models is Bo Jackson who competed in multiple sports at the highest level and is an accomplished outdoorsman…